ReneNulschDE/ha-smart-eq-connect/README.md

 * **The component is in a very early state**

-* Please login once in the Smart EQ Connect IOS or Android app before you install this component.
+* Please login once in the "smart EQ control" IOS or Android app before you install this component.

 * Tested Countries: DE, NL